Maestro-111/floorplan/floorplan_classifiction/README.md

 ### To run the prog:
 1. Create venv and activate it
 2. Install all dependencies in req.txt
-3. Configure 2 env variables: image_training_data and image_testing_data.
-They specify the path to data for training/testing.
+3. Configure 2 env variables: image_training_data and image_prediction_data.
+They specify the path to data for training/predictions (images should not be in pdf for predictions).
-4. Finally, run main.py
+4. Finally, run main.py (command : python main.py --help)